daleonpz/Research-Project/chapter2.md

 ![Activity diagram \label{img:activitydiagram}](img/activitydiagram.png)

-After the inital set up, a infinity loop starts.
+After the initial set up, a infinity loop starts.
 During the loop we estimate the angle $\rho$ and distance $d$, the later is the norm of the translation vector $d = \left\lVert \mathbf{t} \right\rVert_{2}$.
 The motion is done in two steps: rotation and translation.
-The follower rotates $\rho$ degrees and when it is done, it goes forward $d$ centimeters.
+The follower goes forward $d$ centimeters, and  when it is done, it rotates $\rho$ degrees.
 The current distance is measured using the front ultrasonic ranging module HC-SC04.
-The rover-API can only give accuarate information for distances lower than 40 cm [@roverAPI], for distances greater than 40cm the API returns always 40cm.
+The rover-API can only give accurate information for distances lower than 40 cm [@roverAPI], for distances greater than 40cm the API returns always 40cm.
-However, that's not a problem because the follower is already rotate when the forward movement starts.
-Thus, when the follower approaches the leader eventually will be in the measurable range.
+However, when the follower approaches the leader eventually will be in the measurable range.

 Once the follower reaches the leader, it stops and wait until the leader moves again.
 A pseudocode of the loop is as follows: